ecuber/math3d-component/client/README.md

 ### Saving Scenes

-The only way to save scenes is in development mode.
+The only way to save scenes is in **development mode** (i.e. `dev` prop is set to `true`).
 This means you (yes, you!) must physically click the **Save Graph** button in the top right corner of the component once you are done setting up your scene.

 Clicking on the button will do 2 things:

-1. Run whatever function you passed as a prop, and give it the latest version of the component state in its dehydrated JSON form for you to store somewhere.
+1. Call whatever function you passed as a prop, and give it the latest version of the component state in its dehydrated JSON form for you to store somewhere.
     * The `dehydrated` parameter that is passed to this function is what you'll want to store somewhere.
     * To use the component again, you'll want to reference whereever you save this object (see [this example repository](https://github.com/ecuber/math3d-component/blob/master/app) for ideas on how to do that!)
 2. Render another button for you to copy the dehydrated state to your keyboard.
 If you do not want to implement an automatic saving function, you may use this button and manually save the dehydrated scene somewhere yourself.